SeppiaBrilla/University-notes/Image processing and computer vision/Gaussian filter.md

 ## Deploying separability

-Since a 2d gaussian is the product of two 1d gaussian, we can deploy the separability property and chain two 1d convolutions.
+Since a 2D Gaussian is the product of two 1D Gaussian, we can deploy the separability property and chain two 1D convolutions.
 This speed up the computation from $O(k^2)$ to $O(k)$